gromacs/gromacs/docs/user-guide/mdrun-performance.rst

   been filed about this issue.
 A possible workaround would be to have a separate thread for issuing GPU commands.
 However this hasn't been implemented yet.
+- CUDA versions below 6.5 do not provide enough OpenCL support for GROMACS

 Limitations of interest to |Gromacs| developers: